TendonScan® Post Tension Tendon Inspection Service

-TendonScan® is a comprehensive post tension tendon inspection service that utilizes the latest in non destructive evaluation (NDE) and nondestructive testing (NDT) technologies to locate and assess voids, water, bleeding grout (grout not cured) as well as section loss and corrosion in external tendons of segmental structures.
+TendonScan® is a comprehensive post tension tendon inspection service that utilizes the latest in non destructive evaluation (NDE) and nondestructive testing (NDT) technologies to locate section loss (loss of metallic area) and corrosion in external tendons of segmental structures.

-We have two separate patented portable units, one that utilizes ECT (Electrical Capacitance Tomography Imaging and another that utilizes magnetic flux to detect corrosion and locate section loss within a post tension tendon.
+We have two separate patented portable units that utilizes RF an advancement in MFL Magnetic Flux Leakage to detect corrosion and locate section loss within a post tension tendon.

 A proprietary tendon condition assessment report is generated identifying locations and sizes of any discontinuities.

 TendonScan® is (Infrastructure Preservation Corporation) IPC’s term that encompasses their robotic inspection service for post tension tendons.
 TendonScan® is comprised of a lightweight, battery operated service unit that couples onto the tendon and travels along a tendon performing a MRI like inspection of the material within the tendon.
 The inspector stands at the control station located on a wheeled cart and moves along with the sensor.
 The results are transmitted wirelessly to the inspection station.

 The sensor uses wireless connectivity to transmit the MRI like data to the control station where the inspector performs real-time assessments of the discontinuities within the tendon.

 Please contact me about post tension tendon inspection services.